mechatroner/vscode_rainbow_csv/DEV_README.md

 * Try to use onDidChangeTextEditorVisibleRanges to redraw the decoration with rfc-aware colors.

 * Replace policy names such as 'simple', 'quoted', 'whitespace' with constants e.g. SIMPLE_POLICY, QUOTED_POLICY, etc

+* Add feature to decorate separators with a transparent box or different color or something, see the opened issue.